 For more tips on making homemade foolproof macarons, check out my complete guide here!

 More Macaron Recipes

 As always, I love seeing your creations and hearing from you!
-If you try making these Lavender Macarons with Lavender White Chocolate Ganache, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - and for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try making these Lavender Macarons with Lavender White Chocolate Ganache, please leave a review below.
+Or, share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - and for recipes sent straight to your inbox, sign up for my newsletter!

 Lavender Macarons with Lavender White Chocolate Ganache